SH801/haselwimmer/TESTREADME.md

 is the name/value of the returned data field.

 ### BootCompleted.java
-The 'BootCompleted' class responds to 'android.intent.action.BOOT\_COMPLETE' intent, which loads the 'Core' service on startup; 'Core' handles all global variables and must be loaded first.
+The 'BootCompleted' class responds to the 'android.intent.action.BOOT\_COMPLETE' intent and ensures the 'Core' service is loaded on startup; 'Core' handles all global variables and must be loaded first.

 ### Card.java
 The 'Card' activity manages Mifare 4K card scanning and processing.
 A